Theory of resonant x-ray scattering with ultrafast intense pulses

-Here $\Omega(t) = \boldsymbol{E}_{in}(t)\cdot \boldsymbol{\mu} $ where $\Omega(t)$, $\boldsymbol{E}_{in}(t)$, and $\boldsymbol{\mu}$ refer to the resonant Rabi frequency, the incident time-dependent electric field and the transition dipole moment between the ground state and core-excited state, respectively.
-It is evident from Figs.~\ref{Fig_Rabi_population_GS} and \ref{Fig_Rabi_population_Ex} that pulse areas that correspond to even-multiples of $\pi$ leave the system mostly in the ground state and pulse areas that correspond to odd-multiples of $\pi$ leave a substantial population in the core-excited state.
-Intermediate values of pulse area result in intermediate values of population in both the ground state and core-excited state.
-Also, adding $n$ multiples of $2\pi$ to the pulse area corresponds to $n$ Rabi oscillations during the pulse.
-The intensity of the incident pulse required to generate a pulse area for different pulse durations is shown in Fig.~\ref{Fig_Intensity_pulsearea}.
-This range of intensities and pulse duration are presently achievable at XFEL facilities~\cite{LCLS_specswebsite, Euxfel_specswebsite}.
+It is evident from Figs.\ref{Fig_Rabi_dynamics_p25fs}a and \ref{Fig_Rabi_dynamics_p25fs}b that a $2\pi$ pulse leaves the system mostly in the ground state, while a $\pi$ pulse leaves it primarily in the core-excited state at the end of the pulse.
+A $3\pi/2$-pulse results in intermediate values of population in both the ground state and core-excited state.
+Adding $n$ multiples of $2\pi$ to the pulse area corresponds to $n$ Rabi oscillations during the pulse.
+The intensity of the incident pulse required to generate a pulse area for different pulse durations is shown in Fig.~\ref{Fig_Rabi_dynamics_p25fs}d.
+This range of intensities and pulse duration is presently achievable at XFEL facilities~\cite{LCLS_specswebsite, Euxfel_specswebsite}.